TL,DR:

 Secure third-party and vendor access

 Your security is only as strong as your weakest link, which is often a third-party vendor.
 It’s crucial to catalog all service providers with access to your data.
 Hold them to strict security standards and monitor them for exposures.
-Are you cataloging service providers with access to your corporate data?

-Develop a comprehensive incident response plan
+How to develop a comprehensive incident response plan

 An effective response starts long before an incident occurs.
 An Incident Response (IR) plan is a documented playbook that outlines exactly how your organization will respond.
 Key components include:

-• Defined roles for a cross-functional IR team (technical, legal, communications)
+- Defined roles for a cross-functional IR team (technical, legal, communications).

-• Procedures for detection, analysis, and containment
+- Procedures for detection, analysis, and containment.

-• A communication strategy for internal and external stakeholders
+- A communication strategy for internal and external stakeholders.

-• A plan for recovering data and restoring systems
+- A plan for recovering data and restoring systems.

 What to do when a breach occurs